 Despite the restrictions placed upon her due to her gender, no mention is made of her golden hair.
 Tolkien initially intended Eowyn to marry Aragorn before deciding that Aragorn was “too old, lordly and grim.”
 Instead, the love of his life is Arwen, who happens to be a brunette.
-Another blonde Tolkien female character is Galadriel, the highborn Elf who joint rules Lothlorien with her husband, Cereborn.
+Another blonde Tolkien female character is Galadriel, the highborn Elf who joint rules Lothlorien with her husband, Celeborn.

 Buffy the Vampire Slayer

 Buffy Summers first appeared in the 1992 film of the franchise, followed by the television series that aired from 1997 until 2003.
 Portrayed by Kirsty Swanson in the film and Sarah Michelle Gellar in the series, Buffy was created by Joss Whedon to defy the stereotypical female horror film victim – he was dissatisfied with her portrayal as a shallow cheerleader in the original film.
 He was given a second chance when producer Gail Berman approached him with the idea of recreating Buffy as a television series, in which Buffy’s character was mature, stronger, and open-minded – and her blonde hair remained.

 Emma Swan, Once Upon A Time